 Making elearning mobile increases engagement by mirroring apps and mobile technology that people use on a daily basis, such as social media, streaming services or online stores.
 This encourages learners to engage with the training as it seems more familiar and less complicated than learning new software or tackling difficult learning management systems.

-This style of learning is suitable for short topics that can be absorbed quickly, and on-demand learning.
+This teaching learning process is suitable for short topics that can be absorbed quickly, and on-demand learning.
 It can also be used as part of a larger blended learning strategy.
 For example you might support a suite of elearning topics with mobile-delivered microlearning for reinforcement and performance support.

 How to design mobile learning